-Epson holds equity securities and bonds receivable of customers and suppliers mainly as investments of surplus funds or to strengthen relationships with them; those bonds and securities are exposed to the issuers' credit risks.
+Epson holds equity securities and bonds receivable of customers and suppliers, mainly for the purpose of investing surplus funds and strengthening relationships with them; those securities and bonds are exposed to the issuers' credit risks.

 In addition, through derivative transactions that Epson conducts in order to hedge foreign exchange fluctuation risks and interest rate fluctuation risks, Epson is exposed to the credit risks of the financial institutions which are counterparties to these transactions.